BitBagCommerce/SyliusCmsPlugin/README.md

 If you don't know how to override templates yet, read  [Sylius template customization guide](http://docs.sylius.org/en/latest/customization/template.html).

 In the admin panel, you can now create image and text blocks.
-Both can be rendered in your twig templates using `bitbag_render_block([block_code])` helper extension.
+Both can be rendered in your twig templates using `bitbag_cms_render_block([block_code])` helper extension.
 For instance, let's assume you have created a block with `homepage_text_block` code and want to render it on store homepage.
 In your `app/Resources/views/SyliusShopBundle/Homepage/index.html.twig` file add the twig filter like this: